 After removing the water supply the first step will be to remove the nut that holds the Fluidmaster Toilet Fill Valve to the tank.
-You will need to remove the white nut that is pictured below.
+You will need to remove the white nut that is on the bottom of the tank.
 You can use a pair of channel lock pliers to remove this nut.
 You will want to turn the nut counter clockwise which is to the left to loosen it.

 Now that you have the toilet bowl tank lid off and you can see the Fluidmaster 300 Fill Valve you can grab the fill hose and remove it from the overflow.
 You can just pull up on the valve and it should pull straight out.
 You will not be able to pull the Fluidmaster out unless you have already complete step one which is to remove the lock nut that holds the fill valve into place.